Japanese encephalitis current situation

 JE is spread by mosquitoes.
 Pigs, horses and wild birds are not responsible for spreading the disease, and they do not pass it onto people.

-The Victorian Department of Health conducts mosquito surveillance and provides weekly mosquito-borne disease reports throughout the mosquito breeding season, which in inland areas typically occurs from early November through to late April the following year, with coastal areas typically starting earlier and ending later.
+The Victorian Department of Health conducts mosquito surveillance and provides weekly mosquito-borne disease reports throughout the mosquito breeding season.
+In inland areas this typically occurs from early November through to late April the following year, with coastal areas typically starting earlier and ending later.

 Japanese encephalitis was detected in piggeries across Victoria, NSW, Queensland, and South Australia in February 2022.